Here’s Why You Should Never Kill a House Centipede

 How to Prevent Centipedes From Coming Back

-Once you’ve made these switches to get rid of a centipede in house, implement these 26 tips for controlling pests in and around your home so you don’t have to come across one of those scary looking house centipedes ever again.
+Once you’ve made these changes to get rid of centipedes, implement these 26 tips for controlling pests in and around your home so you don’t have to come across one of those scary looking house centipedes ever again.